konstantinosfragkoulis/DroneCtrl/README.md

 It is built to work with [ELRS Joystic Control](https://github.com/kaack/elrs-joystick-control), an awesome project that allows you to control your ELRS FPV drone from your computer using a joystick.
 In order for the two programs to communicate, I have modified ELRS Joystick Control, and you can get my fork [here](https://github.com/konstantinosfragkoulis/elrs-joystick-control).

+*This program is still experimental!
+Currently, there is only support for linux and the drone must be a quadcopter running Betaflight and using ELRS.
+Also, the conversion functions that calculate the thrust, RPM, throttle, etc. are specific to my drone.
+You will most likely need to adjust them to work with your drone.*

 ## Installation
 To run the program, you need to have Python 3 installed on your computer.
 Also, you need to install the following libraries: